-Washington, D.C. area should have a special hand carry authorization card.
-Hand carr authorization cards are available from the HSO. y 2.
-The person hand carrying the matter must ensure that the intended destination is approved to handle and store classified matter at the level and category being delivered.
-This check can be performed by Office ofClassified Documen Control Station Operators.
+1. Any employee who anticipates the need to hand carry classified matter outside the Washington, D.C. area should have a special hand carry authorization card.
+Hand ca authorization cards are available from the HSO.
+2. The person hand carrying the matter must ensure that the intended destination is approved to handle and store classified matter at the level and category being deliver.
+This check can be performed by Office ofClassified Docume Control Station Operators.
 3. All classified matter must be double-wrapped in the manner prescribed by DOE directives.
 The double-wrapping can be performed by the Office ofClassified Document Control Station.
-4. Classified Document Receipts or a Hand Carry Manifest identifying all classified matter regardless of its classification level and category must be included in the packa being hand carried.
-Classified Document Receipts or the Hand Carry Manifest can be prepared by the Office of Classified Document Control Station Station Operators will provide the required number of receipts or the manifest and Ū provide instructions in how to use and return them.
+4. Classified Document Receipts or a Hand Carry Manifest identifying all classified matter regardless of its classification level and category must be included in the pacl being hand carried.
+Classified Document Receipts or the Hand Carry Manifest can b prepared by the Office of Classified Document Control Stati Station Operators will provide the required number of receipts or the manifest and kage e provide instructions in how to use and return them.